TechAngelX/TechAngelX/README.md

 I build things !

-Currently an MSc Computer Science student at Birkbeck, University of London, with a passion for software development and database administration.
-I have 25 months of hands-on experience in Java, C#, and SQL/Oracle PL/SQL, but a lifetime experience of computer systems and tech in general.
+MSc Computer Science graduate at Birkbeck, University of London, and CEO / CTO of zoopbyte.com - a full stack  software development company.
+I have considerable hands-on experience building solutions Java, C#, and SQL/Oracle PL/SQL, across all major platoforms, but a lifetime experience of computer systems and tech in general.
 I'm enthusiastic about solving real-world problems through code.
+Desktop apps, mobile apps, or progressive web applications, it's all rock 'n' roll to me.

 How times change...
 Couple of year's ago, the trend was all Blockchain. <br>Today, it's all about AI.
 Currently training models, builduing neural networks and exploring deep learning methodologies.
 Wish me luck !